 Project title: Ants in a drought

-Biology in the ants area is quite complicated.
-We have researched much in this area of science and have found about one-third of the information we expected to get so far.
-It’s much easier when we work with netlogo and mess with the code to see what it will do to the ants.
-The ants have definitely been affected by the way that we set up the netlogo, size, color, and shape-wise.
+Biology in the ants’ area is quite complicated.
+We have researched this area of science and have found about one-third of the information we expected to get so far.
+Using Netlogo, we will change parameters to affect size, color, and shape.

 We will research on exactly how smart ants are, and how ants can survive such extreme conditions.
-Finding a good fact, we will research more on it and find more information about it.
 The ants must be intelligent, so that we can test how they work in a complicated way.
-We are going to change the different food and size effects in the ants program, so that we can figure out how well ants can respond to different challenges they face up against.
-The ants will have to face against food issues, and sizes, and how much water is actually around.
-If effective, the ants will properly respond to the challenges given to them.
+We are going to change the different food and size effects in the Ants Program, in the Netlogo library so that we can figure out how well ants can respond to different challenges.
+The ants will have to face food issues, and sizes, and how much water is actually around.

 Progress to date: